-The organiser must report any serious harm accident to WorkSafe(external link) as soon as possible and in writing within 7 days of the accident.
-Organisers should fill in the Serious Harm notification(external link) to report the accident and provide the Council’s Event Development Team with a copy.
+The organiser must report any serious harm accident to WorkSafe(external link) as soon as possible and in writing within seven days of the accident.
+Organisers should fill in the serious harm notification(external link) to report the accident and provide the Council’s Event Development Team with a copy.

 The organiser shall be liable for the costs of the public notices to advertise any closure of roads associated with the event.

-The organiser may be required to provide Council a bond, at least 4 weeks prior to the event.
+The organiser may be required to provide the Council a bond, at least four weeks prior to the event.
 The purpose of the bond shall be to cover the potential costs of any breach of these conditions and also repairing any damage and undertaking any clean up work.

-Council may charge a cancellation fee if the organiser of the event cancels a booking within 6 weeks prior to the commencement of the event or if the organiser fails to notify Council of any cancellation.
+The Council may charge a cancellation fee if the organiser of the event cancels a booking within six weeks prior to the commencement of the event or if the organiser fails to notify the Council of any cancellation.
 Administration fees will be applicable for any cancellation.